linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 22 - Futures Markets.md

 Once a trade is agreed to, the clearinghouse enters the picture.
 Rather than having the long and short traders hold contracts with each other, the clearinghouse becomes the seller of the contract for the long position and the buyer of the contract for the short position.
 The clearinghouse delivers the commodity to the long position and pays for delivery from the short; consequently, its position nets to zero.
 This arrangement makes the clearinghouse the trading partner of each trader, both long and short.
 The clearinghouse, bound to perform on its side of each contract, is the only party that can be hurt by the failure of any trader to satisfy the obligations of the contract.
 This arrangement is necessary because a futures contract calls for future performance, which cannot be as easily guaranteed as an immediate stock transaction.

 Figure 22.3, Panel A, shows what would happen in the absence of the clearinghouse.
 The long position would be obligated to pay the futures price to the short position, and the short position would be obligated to deliver the commodity.
-Panel B shows how the clear inghouse becomes an intermediary, acting as the trading partner for each side of the contract.
+Panel B shows how the clearinghouse becomes an intermediary, acting as the trading partner for each side of the contract.
 The clearinghouse's position is neutral, as it takes a long and a short position for each transaction.

 The clearinghouse makes it possible for traders to liquidate positions easily.
 If you are currently long and want to undo your position, you simply instruct your broker to enter the short side of a contract.
 This is called a reversing trade.
 The exchange nets out your long and short positions, reducing your net position to zero.
 Your zero net position eliminates the need to fulfill at maturity either the original long or reversing short position.